Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Coupled cluster results

 \subsection{Other considerations and the best coupled cluster estimate}

-Our best CC estimate for the interaction energy of the AcOH dimer using CC-based methodologies is $-19.57(2)$ kcal mol$^{-1}$.
+Our best CC estimates for the interaction energy of the AcOH dimer and water-peptide system using CC-based methodologies are $-19.54(1)$ kcal mol$^{-1}$ and $-8.242(3)$ kcal mol$^{-1}$, respectively.
 These calculations improve upon previously reported values by using larger basis sets for the correlation energy component of the calculations, considering excitations from the deep core and an approximate post CCSD(T) correction.
-Other possible sources of error in our best estimate could arise from scalar relativistic effects and diagonal Born-Oppenheimer corrections, however, these are known to be negligibly small for light atoms, \cite{karton:2021} such as C, O, and H found the AcOH molecule, and are also absent from the DMC calculations.
+Other possible sources of error in our best estimate could arise from scalar relativistic effects and diagonal Born-Oppenheimer corrections, however, these are known to be negligibly small for light atoms, \cite{karton:2021} such as C, N, O, and H found in (AcOH)$_2$ and the water-peptide system, and are also absent from the DMC calculations.

 Since none of the approximations employed in CC theory are able to explain the discrepancy with the DMC results, we turn to examining possible sources of error arising from the approximations involved in the DMC calculations.
+To directly compare between CC and DMC, we take the ECP-CCSD(T) result and add a post-CCSD(T) correction to obtain our `best ECP CC estimate.'